-BLOG: Downsize Your Life with These Easy Steps
+How to Downsize Your Home: 3 Easy Steps

 If you’ve had the pleasure of hearing one of Eric Stewart’s seminars or reading his Rightsizing Guide, you know that he is knowledgeable in the downsizing process.
-Read on to learn about these 3 easy steps you can take TODAY to start the downsizing and de-cluttering process!
+Read on to learn about these 3 easy steps you can take TODAY to downsize your home and begin the de-cluttering process!

 1. Pick a room